 - Prices & Refunds

 When people talk about using a VPN, we tend to think that our online activities are hidden from everyone.
 But never forget that your VPN does have the potential to see what you do online.
-While we think most VPN services are honest and do their best to protect your privacy, some have been caught breaking their own “no logs” policies.
+While most VPN services seem to be honest and try to protect your privacy, some have been caught breaking their own “no logs” policies.
 Case in point: IPVanish, a US-based VPN service, was found to be logging users for the FBI while claiming to be a “no logs” VPN.

-This means the history and integrity of the company that runs a VPN is crucial to the actual value of that VPN.
-So let’s see what we can discover about the companies behind these two VPNs.
+This means the history and integrity of the company that runs a VPN are vitally important.
+Let’s see what we can discover about the companies behind these two VPNs.

 NordVPN background check and jurisdiction